YaoYinYing/PPRCODE_Guideline/README.md

 ## Analysis of the result
 The result page contains a table like the following:
+`
+This is a demo sequence of PPR.
+`

 Positions | Motif Sequences | PPR-code | RNA
 ----------|-----------------|----------|-----